The Academic Division

 The Marine Transportation Department offers two majors at the Bachelor degree level and three majors at the Associate degree level:

-2. Vessel Operations and Technology, BS**.
-Normally a four year course of study leading to a Bachelor’s degree and a Merchant Marine License as Mate, 500 Ton or 1600 Ton.
+- Vessel Operations and Technology, BS**.
+Normally a four year course of study leading to a Bachelor’s degree and prepares students for a Mate less than 500 GRT or 1600 GRT Near Coastal or Ocean Merchant Marine License.
 Regimental participation is not required.

-3. Small Vessel Operation, AS**.
-Normally a two year course of study leading to an Associate’s degree and a Merchant Marine License as Mate, 200 Ton, Near Coastal.
+- Small Vessel Operation, AS**.
+Normally a two year course of study leading to an Associate’s degree and prepares for a Mate less than 200 GRT Near Coastal Merchant Marine License.
 Regimental participation is not required.

 *The Landing School of Boatbuilding and Design is accredited by the Accrediting Commission of Career Schools & Colleges of Technology (ACCSCT).
 The Associate’s degree is granted by Maine Maritime Academy.